Wei-N-Ning/pyCrypto/blockchain/README.md

 Beware that `*.egg-info` directories are not added to gitignore by default; I need to do that manually

+**UPDATE**: Ubuntu18 setup

+.venv works on U18 - I need to:

+- read <https://python-poetry.org/docs/configuration/#available-settings> and deactivate virtualenv; remove virtualenv activation from bash-rc
+- read <https://github.com/pyenv/pyenv#installation> and properly install pyenv; remove any custom python exec symbolic links and clean up $PATH
+- make sure pyenv init pyenv virtual-env init is in the rc file;
+- run `pyenv install <python version>`, then pyenv global to choose this version
+- now running `python` in the poetry project dir will see the expect version of python interpreter
+- run `poetry config` (see link 1) to enable environment isolation
+- poetry install works now; .venv directory is created
+- make sure .venv is add in .gitignore

+after changing version in the toml file, I need to run `poetry update` to download all the new packages;

+to run pytest using the isolated environment, run `poetry run pytest`

+TODO: how to get rid of the "deprecation" warnings thrown frmo pytest ????

 ### Testing

 `pytest` to run the unit tests;